sduplan/bojler/components.md

 ## Hero
 Hero is component with background image and content inside it.
 With this component we're trying to recreate widely popular hero sections seen all around web.

-Everything regarding CSS and reset for this component is already implemented inside our `email.html` and `email-lite.html` except markup.
+Everything regarding CSS and reset for this component is already implemented inside our `email.html` except markup.
 You can copy markup from example below.

 <div class="callout callout--info">
     <p><strong>Define width and height!</strong> You have to define width and height on hero element, otherwise your hero component will be broken on some Outlook email clients!</p>